scawful/hafs_scawful/docs/training/MODEL_TESTING_GUIDE.md

 - ✓ No hallucination of non-existent Oracle features

 ### Stretch Goal (Excellent)
-- ✓ Comparable to oracle-rauru on ASM tasks
+- ✓ Comparable to oracle-euclid-asm on ASM tasks
-- ✓ Superior to oracle-rauru on game design tasks
+- ✓ Superior to oracle-euclid-asm on game design tasks
 - ✓ Perplexity < 2.0 on test set
 - ✓ Passes all regression tests